 Symptoms of sciatica

 The most common symptom of sciatica is pain that radiates down the lumbar spine (lower back) to your buttocks and down the back of your leg.
-Pain can pop up at any point along the pathway from the lower back to the calf and can vary from mild to severe pain.
+Pain can occur at any point along the pathway from the lower back to the calf and can vary from mild to severe pain.
 Extended sitting can aggravate pain symptoms of sciatica.

-- Pain can worsen when you sneeze or cough
+- Back or leg pain that worsens when you sneeze or cough

 - Numbness, tingling or muscle weakness in the affected leg or foot